AdobeDocs/target.en/help/main/c-activities/t-test-ab/sample-size-determination.md

 ### Statistical power {#section_1169C27F8E4643719D38FB9D6EBEB535}

 The statistical power of an A/B test is the probability of detecting a real difference in conversion rate of a certain magnitude.
-Because of the random (stochastic) nature of conversion events it is possible that a statistically significant difference is not observed--just by chance--even though there is a real difference in conversion rate between the two offers.
+Because of the random (stochastic) nature of conversion events, it is possible that a statistically significant difference is not observed--just by chance--even though there is a real difference in conversion rate between the two offers.
 This scenario is called a false negative or a Type II error.

 The statistical power is often ignored because the determination of statistical power, in contrast to statistical significance, is not required to do an A/B test.
-However, by ignoring the statistical power there is a substantial chance that real differences between the conversion rates of different offers will not be detected by the test because the sample size is too small.
-This results in the tests being dominated by false positives.
+However, by ignoring the statistical power there is a substantial chance that real differences between the conversion rates of different offers are not detected by the test because the sample size is too small.
+This situation results in the tests being dominated by false positives.

 It is desirable to have high statistical power so that the test has a high chance of identifying a real difference in conversion rates and yields fewer false negatives.
 However, a larger number of visitors are required to increase the statistical power of detecting any given lift, which increases the time required to do the test.